-Oats are also gluten-free, in contrast to wheat.
+Oats are gluten-free, in contrast to wheat.
 Oats contain a protein called Avenin which is similar to wheat gluten.
 However, it’s not the exact same.
-Avenin is one of the proteins in oats.

-Our top brand of oats, with gluten-free oats that are certified, we recommend is Bob’s Red Mill.
+I recommend Bob's Red Mill as my top pick for certified, gluten-free oats.
 The steel-cut oats from their brand are ideal for making a quick breakfast using a convenient Oatmeal cooker.

 Benefits of Oats

-When you think of oatmeal, then you’re probably thinking of an oat-based breakfast that is among the top revered hot breakfasts ever: oatmeal, or according to some, porridge.
+When you think of oatmeal, then you’re probably thinking of an oat-based breakfast that is among the top rated hot breakfasts ever: oatmeal, or according to some, porridge.

-Oats are a great source of protein for breakfast, they’re rapidly becoming a popular alternative to various whole-grain alternatives in a broader range of dishes.
+Oats are a great source of protein and is rapidly becoming a popular alternative to various whole-grain alternatives.

 Nutritional Benefits of Oats